am20dipi/UdemyNoviceToNinja/notes/babel.md

 ## What is Babel Preset package?

-Babel Preset is a smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s).
+* Babel Preset is a smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s).
+* In short, it handles our code is written.